 The arepp:Theatre for Life Trust is an applied theatre organisation which has been operating nationally in South Africa since 1987.

-arepp:Theatre for Life creates applied theatre productions which travel to schools nation-wide, providing complimentary, social life-skills education to school-going learners for the promotion and development of self-efficacy and resilience in relation to sexuality and relationships, and the attendant attitudes, behaviours, values and views that are inherent therein.
+arepp:Theatre for Life creates applied theatre productions which travel to schools nation-wide, providing complimentary, social life-skills education to school-going learners for the promotion and development of self-efficacy and resilience in relation to life-style issues and the attendant attitudes, behaviours, choices, and values that are inherent therein.

-Performed in the real-life context and home language of the audience, the productions have two aspects: the performance of a thirty minute play; followed by a thirty minute problem-solving discussion with the audience.
-The productions are specifically designed to be performed as a Life Orientation lesson in the schools’ daily schedule and to complement and support the outcomes of the national Life Orientation curriculum and the strategic plan for HIV and AIDS.
+Performed in the real-life context and home language of the audience, the productions have two aspects: the performance of a play; followed by an age-appropriate problem-solving discussion with the audience.
+The productions are specifically designed to be performed as a Life Orientation lesson in the schools’ daily schedule and to complement and support the outcomes of the national Life Orientation curriculum statements and the strategic plan for HIV and AIDS.

 arepp:Theatre for Life‘s applied theatre method combines the concepts of observational learning and modelling through a theatre show with the processes of experiential learning through a facilitated discussion to develop self-efficacy.
 The theatre experience stands in for, substitutes and becomes a life experience for the audience which is then reflected upon, analysed and theorised, and where skills are imparted to understand how to problem solve, and make sense and meaning of experience.